daradija/gecco/README.md

-# Calibración Dinámica Robot a partir de Cámaras
+# Technique Using Genetic Algorithms and Neural Networks with Application to Robot Kinematics Inversion for Model Calibration
 # Abstract
-**Title:** Novel Technique for Model Calibration Using Genetic Algorithms and Neural Networks with Application to Robot Kinematics Inversion

-**Abstract:**

 This paper presents a novel technique that combines genetic algorithms and neural networks, specifically designed for model parameter calibration.
-The innovation lies in the simultaneous adjustment of parameters by both the neural network and the genetic crossover operator.
+The innovation lies in the simultaneous adjustment of parameters by both the neural network and the genetic selecction.
 This method is applied to a robotic kinematics inversion problem, where a physical model is used to adjust movement, and the proposed technique is employed to find the model's parameters.

 A CUDA implementation is provided, making it an ideal solution for modeling complex systems.
 The technique leverages self-differentiation, affine transformation matrices, forward mode, and a hybrid approach that combines genetic algorithms with gradient descent to estimate the kinematic inverse of a robotic arm through camera adjustment in a simulated environment.